jeffbski/redux-logic/README.md

 Namely you can separate out your business logic from your action creators and reducers keeping them thin. redux-logic provides a nice place to accept, reject, and transform actions before your reducers are run.
 You have access to the full state to make decisions and you can trigger actions based on the updated state as well.

-Solving those problems previously identified with redux-logic:
+Solving those SAM challenges previously identified using redux-logic:

  1. perform acceptance in redux-logic `validate` hooks, you have access to the full state (model) of the app to make decisions.
-You can perform synchronous or asynchronous logic to determine whether to accept the action and you may augment, modify, use a different action, or suppress as desired.
+You can perform synchronous or asynchronous logic to determine whether to accept the action and you may augment, modify, substitute actions, or suppress as desired.
  2. Perform NAP processing in redux-logic `process` hooks.
-The process hook runs after the actions have been sent down to the reducers so you have access to the full model (state) after the updates where you can make decisions and dispatch additional actions.
+The process hook runs after the actions have been sent down to the reducers so you have access to the full model (state) after the updates where you can make decisions and dispatch additional actions based on the updated state.

 <a name="other"></a>